charlesproctor/HNSAT/README.md

 # 🛡️ Home Network Security Audit Tool (HSNAT)

-A powerful Python-based tool for scanning and auditing devices on your home or small office network.
+A Python tool for scanning and auditing devices on your home or small office network.
 It detects open ports, enumerates services, checks for known vulnerabilities (CVEs), and highlights weak credentials — all through a GUI built with CustomTkinter.

 ---